khalidx/resource-x/README.md

 - Generate a full CRUD Swagger REST API with a single command
 - Deploy a fully mocked API to AWS API gateway with a single command
 - Request validation based on your schema objects
+- Generates useful files that you can use with other tools, like `terraform` and `postman`
 - CLI application works on Windows, Mac, and Linux, and everywhere node is supported
 - Open source + free forever, with excellent support